mexiquin/qSurplusPrep/README.md

 To be totally honest, nothing much has really changed here, other than the inclusion of a few more install options, as well as a cute cow displaying the name of the application.
 The goal is to eventually implement an easy to use GUI interface over the course of the application's development.

-## Downloads MediaCreationTool directly from microsoft's Website
+## Downloads MediaCreationTool directly from Microsoft's Website
 Initially, the media creation tool executable was included on the installation usb and had to manually by copied and pasted onto the target computer for the Windows 10 update step.
 Now, the script will download a copy directly from the microsoft website and save it to the target computer's Desktop folder